-As the State Subdivision Map Act provides up to six one-year discretionary time extensions for Tentative Maps, there shall be no remaining discretionary time extensions available should the subject request be approved.
-Staff notes, as previously stated, the project would be eligible for a two-year extension under AB 1303.
+In addition to the proposed AB 1303 two-year time extension, the State Subdivision Map Act provides up to six one-year discretionary time extensions for Tentative Maps, which have all been exercised for this proposal.
+Therefore, at this time, there are no remaining discretionary time extensions available should the subject request be approved.